Kujawadl/CSC442_Proj2/README.md

 ### Dylan Jager-Kujawa and Matt Richardson
 ---

 Project 2 serves to create and implement a language using a context-free grammar.
-The language is interpreted using three java programs:
+The language is interpreted using three programs:
  - the scanner, which reads the input programs and returns a sequence of tokens
  - the parser, which reads the tokens, generates symbol and constant tables, an error table (if necessary), and returns an intermediate language, similar to assembly
  - the interpreter, which takes the intermediate code and runs through it line-by-line